 This followed the completion of the supplementary election in the state on Saturday in areas where it did not hold on Nov.
 16.

-Declaring the result, the Chief Returning Officer of the election, Prof. James Epoke, said the APGA candidate scored 180,178 votes to win the election.
+Declaring the result, the Chief Returning Officer of the election, Prof. James Epoke, said the APGA candidate scored 180,178 votes to

 He said Tony Nwoye of the People’s Democratic Party (PDP) and Chris Ngige of the All Progressives Congress (APC) scored 97,700 and 95,963 votes to emerge second and third respectively.